 It is the biggest regular unit you’d find here (save for the top floor and penthouse units).

-There is only one stack of such a layout but do note this will vary between a size of 1,539 and 1,582 square feet – with the only difference being the balcony at the master bedroom.
-This is in part due to that facade scale pattern, so it does depend on which floor that you’d choose from as well.
+There is only one stack of such a layout, but do note this will vary between 1,539 and 1,582 square feet – with the only difference is the balcony at the master bedroom.
+This is partly due to that facade scale pattern, so it depends on which floor you’d choose from as well.